Advanced Algorithms for Penalized Quantile and Composite Quantile Regression: Quantile Regression

 \subsection{Alternating Direction Method of Multipliers Algorithm}

-Although developed in the 1960s and 1970s \citep{ADMMhistory1, ADMMhistory2}, interest in the ADMM algorithm has been recently renewed in the findings of \cite{ADMMnew1} and \cite{ADMMnew2}.
+Although developed in the 1960s and 1970s \citep{ADMMhistory1,ADMMhistory2}, interest in the ADMM algorithm was renewed with the findings of \cite{ADMMnew1} and \cite{ADMMnew2}.
 These studies demonstrate the ADMM algorithm's relative efficiency in solving optimization problems with large data sets, particularly when non-smooth terms are present in the objective function.
-This method has thus found notable use in quantile regression research where the quantile loss and, if present, regularization terms, are often non-smooth \citep{ADMMnew1,ADMMkong1,ADMMkong2}.
-For brevity, a general formulation of the ADMM algorithm is available in the supplementary appendix.
+This method has found notable use in quantile regression where the quantile loss and regularization term (if present) are not differentiable \citep{ADMMnew1,ADMMkong1,ADMMkong2}.
+For brevity, a general formulation of the ADMM algorithm is available in the online supplementary appendix.
 We apply the ADMM algorithm \citep{ADMMnew1} by reformulating regularized quantile regression as the convex optimization problem

-where $r$ is a vector of residuals, $\lambda>0$ is a regularization parameter, and $\beta^\text{QR}$ is the solution obtained from quantile regression (without the intercept term, as usual).
-We assume that the intercept term is accounted for in both $\beta$ and $X$, and solve this problem using the ADMM iteration scheme \citep{ADMMnew1}
+where $\pmb r$ is a vector of residuals and where the intercept term is accounted for in both $\pmb \beta$ and $\pmb X$.
+We solve this problem using the ADMM iteration scheme \citep{ADMMnew1}